Estádio João de Deus Lopes da Silva

 Estádio João de Deus Lopes da Silva is a multi-use stadium in São Nicolau, Cape Verde.
 It is currently used mostly for football matches and is the home stadium of SC Atlético and Desportivo Ribeira Brava.
 The stadium holds 1,000 people.
 It is named for João de Deus Lopes da Silva.
 Its size is 105x68 m and its grass is artificial.
 The stadium remains to be one of the symbols of the island.

 Other clubs playing at the stadium but not based includes Academica da Preguiça, Belo Horizonte of Juncalinho and Talho of the neighboring community.

 History

-Until 2010, every eight clubs of the island played only at the stadium.
+Until 2010, all eight clubs of the island played only at the stadium.
 It included clubs based in Tarrafal de São Nicolau, until 201- it was only the São Francisco de Assis parish as the island was once a single municipality.
 All of its competitions were at the stadium at the time.

 On March 15, 2014 and April 2016, it was the stadium where SC Atlético were crowned regional champions, on May 7, Atlético fans celebrated the championship and qualification victory, one of the celebrations that were done at the stadium.
 On April 25, 2015, Ultramarina of Tarrafal de São Nicolau were crowned regional champions at the stadium.

 One of the regional cup competitions that took place at the stadium were in 2016 in 2017.